jaerrib/image2sound/README.md

 ### "Quartet Mode"

-Using CMYK images will automatically trigger "quartet mode".
+Using CMYK images will automatically trigger "quartet mode."
 This will create four separate, mono WAV files with each being limited to the sonic range associated with the four instruments used in a traditional string quartet